kevinmildau/msFeaST/schemaInputDataDashboard.md

 	nodes: [
 		{
 			"id": "uniqueNodeIdentifier", // unique for each node in the network "size": numericSize, // based on a univ. statistical measure, scaled to pixels between 10 and 50.
+A node size in px.
 			"group": "groupKey1", // matching the keys in groupNames exactly "x": numericCoordinateValue, // x location on canvas for the node in pixels "y": numericCoordinateValue, // y location on canvas for the node in pixels